strata-org/Strata-Generators/docs/ops-consistent-polymorphic-gap.md

 `PolyOpsConsistent_of_PCtxWF` needs the invariant (it forces the generic type ground when `typeArgs = []`, so `A = genericTy`).

-## Relation to the type-inference incompleteness (issue 06)
+## Relation to the type-inference incompleteness

-It is natural to ask whether `unify_ground_instance` is just a special case of the type-inference completeness discussed in `docs/github-issues/06-quantifier-body-type-inference-incomplete.md` (the `∃x. x` / `∀x. x` counterexamples where `LExpr.resolve` rejects a type-erased but well-typed term).
+It is natural to ask whether `unify_ground_instance` is just a special case of type-inference completeness — the `∃x. x` / `∀x. x` counterexamples where `LExpr.resolve` rejects a type-erased but well-typed term.
 It is **not** a special case — the two live at different layers of the type machinery, and understanding why clarifies both.

 Both stem from the *same* structural fact about Strata: its type machinery is proven **sound but not complete**.
 Strata ships soundness lemmas (if `unify` / `resolve` succeeds, the result is correct) but no completeness lemmas (if a solution exists, the algorithm finds it).
-Issue 06 and `unify_ground_instance` are two encounters with that one gap — but one is a *bug found* and the other a *narrow completeness fact proved*, and they sit on opposite sides of it.
+The quantifier-body bug and `unify_ground_instance` are two encounters with that one gap — but one is a *bug found* and the other a *narrow completeness fact proved*, and they sit on opposite sides of it.